Event access to Azure AI resources

 There are two data sources for the workshop:

-2. Customer order history data is loaded from the data/customer_info folder into a Python Pandas DataFrame.
+data/customer_infofolder into a Python Pandas DataFrame.
 The data is used to create a personalized shopping experience for the customer.
 In production, this data would be accessed from a database such as Cosmos DB.

 Create the Prompt Flow connections